alistairjoelquinn/reaction-speed-game/README.md

 ![Taken](/assets/md-images/6.png)

-When every player has chosen a color, a score counter appears for each player and the game begins.
+Once every player has chosen a color, a score counter appears for each player and the game begins.
 Your color will be outlined in yellow.

 ![Game Begin](/assets/md-images/8.jpeg)